Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/segmentation errors and DE.md

 Your model is underspecified, so its results are biased.
 As you measure more cells and gain statistical power, you only gain more confidence in your biased results.

 ## Countermeasures

+We are preparing a manuscript detailing countermeasures to segmentation.
+Stay tuned for a link to it, or ask us for code if you can't wait.
+For now, two pieces of advice:

+1. **Don't bother analyzing genes that are dominated by contamination.** If you're analyzing T-cells in tumors, then analyzing KRT9 is hopeless: T-cells barely express it, while the surrounding tumor cells will express it highly.
+Whatever expression you do see in T-cells will be dominated by contamination.
+A simple approach: if you're e.g. analyzing T-cells, then compare each gene's expression within T-cells to its expression in spatial neighbors of T-cells.
+The ratio between these numbers tells you how much of that gene's expression in T-cells is real vs. contamination.
+Apply a reasonable threshold, and don't even analyze genes with much higher expression around T-cells than inside T-cells.
+2.